The future of DRS is digital

 We provide a code agnostic solution.
 Reward4Waste can generate unique codes but we can also work with other code providers, to offer full flexibility and ease of adoption.

-Digitisation is without doubt the future of a true circular economy, allowing for secure end-to-end traceability and transparency of waste for full accountability.
+Serialisation is without doubt the future of a true circular economy, allowing for secure end-to-end traceability and transparency of waste for full accountability.
+Helping brand owners achieve their Extended Producer Responsibility (EPR) and Plastic Packaging Tax

 Rich data and insights

-With secure end-to-end traceability and transparency, Reward4Waste brings digital intelligence to Deposit Return Schemes.
+With secure end-to-end traceability and transparency, Reward4Waste brings digital intelligence to all the initiatives we undertake.

-Securing collecting, managing and modelling rich data and insights to help bring accountability that supports measurable and informed decisions.
+Securing collecting, managing and modelling rich data and insights to help bring accountability that supports measurable and informed decisions – all provided on a real-time data platform.

 The consumer journey